non-npc/Vibe-Model-Context-Protocol-Server/README.md

 # Vibe Model Context Protocol Server (VMCPS)

-A Python-based server for managing and analyzing code context for AI-assisted development, similar to Giga AI.
+A Python-based server for managing and analyzing code context for AI-assisted development.

 ## Features